DerekCresswell/Hangman/README.md

 # Future Plans

--Learning, the program will learn new words and ideas based off of your words.
+*Learning, the program will learn new words and ideas based off of your words.
--Command line access, allow this program to be called and played in the command line without needing a standalone app.
+*Command line access, allow this program to be called and played in the command line without needing a standalone app.